silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/06_Aspects.md

 	    password: pass
 	    database: read_database

-The final piece that ties everything together is the [api:AopProxyService] instance that will be used as the replacement object when the framework creates the database connection.
+The final piece that ties everything together is the [AopProxyService](api:SilverStripe\Core\Injector\AopProxyService) instance that will be used as the replacement object when the framework creates the database connection.

 **mysite/_config/app.yml**